“Father’, said the Lord of Chikugo, ‘you and the other missionaries do not seem to know Japan.’

 Silence, page166 (Shusaku Endo)

-Written by Shusaku Endo and adapted for the screen by Martin Scorsese, Silence tells the story of two 17th century Jesuit Priests (Father Rodrigues and Francisco) who travel to Japan to address rumors of the continued persecution of Japanese Christians, and to find a missing member of their priesthood (Father Ferriera), who is thought to have apostatized in the face of growing pressure from the Japanese leaders.
+Written by Shusaku Endo and adapted for the screen by Martin Scorsese, Silence tells the story of two 17th century Jesuit Priests (Father Rodrigues and Francisco) who travel to Japan to address rumours of the continued persecution of Japanese Christians and to find a missing member of their priesthood (Father Ferriera) who is thought to have apostatized in the face of growing pressure from foreign forces.

-For Father Rodrigues (played with honest conviction by Andrew Garfield in one of the best performances of his career), the journey is also intensely personal, a point made clear in his insistence that Ferriera is worth saving and deserved of God’s forgiveness.
+For Father Rodrigues (played with honest conviction by Andrew Garfield in one of the most compelling performances of his career) the journey is also intensely personal, a point makes clear in his insistence that Ferriera is worth saving and deserved of God’s forgiveness.
 Ferriera, as we discover, was his mentor during the earlier years of his priesthood, and as Rodrigues eventually encounters the persecuted reality of the Japanese Christians first hand, it is the truth of his mentor’s apostasy that ends up having the biggest impact on the struggle that ensues.

 Having recently finished the book and having watched the film, I find myself humbled and hurting over the depth of Rodrigues’ personal struggle.
 This is likely a testimony to the powerful narrative, a work of historical-fiction that Endo crafts with a deep sense of literary creativity and care, and that Scorsese adapts with a great deal of passion and respect.
 The story is harrowing and heartbreaking to watch unfold and has much to say about the struggle many of us face in finding (and holding) faith in the midst of a broken world.